 - Inspire a future where consumers demand the tools to assess and manage their health independent of a hospital or doctor's office.

 - Spark the creation of markets and products that offer medical detection, prevention, and management, as well as more complete diagnostics.

 Genesis of the Competition

-In early December 2010 Dr. Peter H. Diamandis, the Chairman and CEO of the XPRIZE Foundation, met with Don Jones, Vice President of Global Strategy and Market Development for Qualcomm Incorporated’s Wireless Health group, now Qualcomm Life, Inc. During these conversations the scope of the prize began to rapidly take form.
-Mr. Jones saw how the prize conceptually would lead to development of a device akin to the famous “Tricorder,” and initiated a meeting with Dr. Paul E. Jacobs, Qualcomm Chairman and CEO and Qualcomm Foundation Chair.
+In early December 2010, Dr. Peter H. Diamandis, the Chairman and CEO of the XPRIZE Foundation, met with Don Jones, Vice President of Global Strategy and Market Development for Qualcomm Incorporated’s Wireless Health group, now Qualcomm Life, Inc. During these conversations, the scope of the prize began to rapidly take form.
+Mr. Jones saw how the prize conceptually would lead to development of a device akin to the famous Star Trek “Tricorder,” and initiated a meeting with Dr. Paul E. Jacobs, Qualcomm Chairman and CEO and Qualcomm Foundation Chair.

 Dr. Jacobs immediately saw the potential value of the competition.
 Following initial prize development underwritten by Qualcomm, the Qualcomm Foundation agreed to sponsor the competition, enabling the Tricorder XPRIZE to become a reality, culminating in the launch of the Qualcomm Tricorder XPRIZE competition at the Consumer Electronics Show (CES) in January 2012.
 The announcement of the prize was made during Dr. Paul Jacobs’ keynote address.
 Dr. Diamandis joined Dr. Jacobs on stage to introduce the competition.
 By launching this incentivized competition, the XPRIZE Foundation and the Qualcomm Foundation seek to make 23rd century science fiction a 21st century medical reality that will empower consumers to take control of their own healthcare, improving the quality of life for people everywhere.